 The Vans Sk8- Hi Reissue Skate Shoes are one of the most iconic Vans shoes with a lace-up high top design inspired by the Old Skool Vans. the result?
 A shoe that’s both classic and modern that looks sharp from all angles.

 The featured high-top ankle is reinforced with a well-padded collar which provides a high level of support and comfort for your ankles comfortable so they’re well-protected when lifting.

 The sole of these Vans is durable and thick, constructed out of the signature Vans shoe waffle pattern rubber.

 The Vans Atwood Shoes come in a low-top design that renders them lightweight with a low profile.
 The smaller, more stripped-down style is reminiscent of the original classic Vans design.

-The low rise ankle collar is also cushioned to add some comfort and a moderate level of support.
-The tongue of these Vans is padded as well to make your feet comfortable when walking.
+The low-rise ankle collar is also cushioned to add some comfort and a moderate level of support.
+The tongue of these Vans is also padded to make your feet comfortable when walking.

 The featured double stitch construction of the canvas upper translates into extra durability for extended service life.
 As such, the Vans Atwood Shoes are an excellent choice for beginner lifters, casual lifters, and lifters looking for an affordable option.

 Frequently Asked Questions